Harveybegood/milesToGo/Posts/TheGreatGatsby/excerpt.md

 - He must have looked up at an unfamiliar sky through frightening leaves and shivered as he found what a grotesque thing a rose is and how raw the sunlight was upon the scarcely created grass.

 - A new world, material without being real, where poor ghosts, breathing dreams like air, drifted fortuitously about...like that ashen, fantastic figure gliding towards him through the amorphous trees.

+- as he bent over Wilson's body that afternoon, and the adventitous authority of his voice __set the key__ for the newspaper reports next morning.

+- When Michaelis's testimony at the inquest __brough to light__ Wilson's suspicious of his wife I thought the whole of tale would shortly be served up in racy pasquinade.

+- She showed __a surprising amount of character__ about it too - looked at the coroner with determined eyes under that __corrected brow of hers__,

+- So Wilson was __reduced to__ a man "deranged by grief." __in order that__ the case might remain in its simplest form.
+And it __rested__ there.